 Those steps are adequate if you don’t mind drinking an average cup of coffee.
 If you’re a serious connoisseur, it takes a few extra steps to achieve perfection.

 The first step in the coffee brewing process is to invest in high-grade equipment.
 A $12 coffeemaker might help you wake up in the morning, but it won’t bring out the essence and flavor qualities of a single-origin product.
 We highly recommend the Hario V60 or the Aeropress, for both coffee novices and experts alike.

 Once you have the grinders, temperature controls, refractometer, brewing equipment, and your favorite coffee, the following guidelines will help you achieve an excellent cup:

 Coffee tastes better when it is consumed within 30 minutes.
-When you have a refractometer available to measure its quality, you’ll know for sure that there is something to enjoy in your cup!
+When you have a refractometer available to measure its quality, you’ll know for sure that there is something to enjoy in your cup.